Trump administration rejects California's request for wildfire disaster assistance - WFIN

 (WASHINGTON) — The federal government has denied California’s request for a disaster declaration for wildfires that have burned swathes of land across the U.S. state since early September.

-A spokesperson for the California Governor’s Office of Emergency Services confirmed to ABC News on Thursday evening that their request for a major presidential disaster declaration, which would release federal funding, was rejected by the Trump administration.
-The state plans to appeal the decision and believes California meets the federal requirements for aid.
+A spokesperson for the California Governor’s Office of Emergency Services confirmed to ABC News on Thursday evening that the request for a major presidential disaster declaration, which would release federal funding, was rejected by the Trump administration.
+The state plans to appeal the decision.
 In the meantime, officials are looking for other avenues for federal assistance to support wildfire victims, the spokesperson said.

-It was unclear why the Trump administration denied California’s request.
-ABC News has reached out to the Federal Emergency Management Agency for comment.
+Federal Emergency Management Agency press secretary Lizzie Litzow told ABC News in a statement Friday that “the damage assessments FEMA conducted with state and local partners determined that the early September fires were not of such severity and magnitude to exceed the combined capabilities of the state, affected local governments, voluntary agencies and other responding federal agencies.”

+“For example, the state may request assistance from the Small Business Administration, which could provide low-interest disaster loans to homeowners, renters and businesses to meet their recovery needs,” Litzow added.
+“Other federal programs may also become available to aid recovery.
+But we cannot stress enough, insurance is always the most frequent financial source of help after disasters.
+If someone has insurance, they should file a claim immediately.
+The faster they file, the faster their recovery can begin.”

 “The severity and magnitude of these fires continue to cause significant impacts to the State and to the affected local jurisdictions, such that the recovery efforts remain beyond the State’s capabilities,” the governor wrote.
 “Many of the counties impacted by these wildfires are still recovering from previous devastating wildfires, storms, and the effects of the COVID-19 pandemic.”